USEPA/standardizedinventories/README.md

 If you've downladed and unzipped the file, open the command line and type
 >pip install -e `directory_of_unzipped_folder`

-where `directory_of_unzipped_folder` is a directory like `C:/Users/username/lci-primer` This will install the module as `StandardizedReleaseandWasteInventories`.
+where `directory_of_unzipped_folder` is a directory like `C:/Users/username/standardizedinventories` This will install two python libraries, `stewi` and `stewicombo`.

 You can test the installation by opening up a Python console and entering
+>> import stewi

->> import StandardizedReleaseandWasteInventories
+>> import stewicombo

-If no error code is returned, the module is installed
+If no error code is returned, the libraries are installed.

 ## Disclaimer
 The United States Environmental Protection Agency (EPA) GitHub project code is provided on an "as is" basis